More case studies with ST® Lumière

-Car Parks Blvd Paixhans & Mazelle: modern façades with ST® Lumiere panels in historic surroundings
+Paixhans Boulevard & Mazelle car parks: Modern facades with ST® Lumière panels in historic surroundings

-In the French city of Metz, 2 new car parks were built in order to cope with the increasing traffic in the city centre.
-The challenge of integrating modern facilities into historic surroundings is not always easy to be solved: in this case, the perforated cladding sheets ST Lumiere and the shiny appearance of Kristal® helped to create a dignified contrast between old and new, historic and functional.
+In the French city of Metz, two new car parks were built in order to cope with the increasing traffic in the city centre.
+The challenge of integrating modern facilities into historic surroundings is not always easy.
+In this case, ST® Lumière perforated cladding sheets and the shiny appearance of Kristal® helped to create a dignified contrast between old and new, historic and functional.

-Car parks are vital in today's urban development of city centres: in order to create thriving common spaces, more and more streets are converted into pedestrian areas that give room for walks, shopping strolls and terraces.
-Metz in north-east France is one of those cities, with one of the largest downtown pedestrian area in the country.
+Car parks are vital in today's urban development of city centres.
+In order to create thriving common spaces, more and more streets are being converted into pedestrian areas that give room for walks, shopping strolls, and terraces.
+Metz, in north-east France, is one of those cities with one of the largest city centre pedestrian areas in the country.

-But the cars don't just disappear like that, appropriate parking facilities have to be created to make the pedestrian experience possible.
+However, cars don't just disappear like that.
+Appropriate parking facilities have to be created to make the pedestrian experience possible.

 Dating back to ancient times, many buildings in Metz are protected by the National Heritage.
-Thereforen the main challenge was how to integrate two functional buildings like car parks into the historic environment of the city.
+Therefore, the main challenge was how to integrate two functional buildings such as car parks into the historic environment of the city.
 The architect to resolve this problem was Christophe Mariotti of the French architectural practice Mariotti & Associates.

 Integration into the urban surroundings

-The solution he came up with lies in the facades of the buildings, which is crucial for their integration into the urban surroundings.
-The material and cladding profiles chosen are the same for both car parks: ST Lumiere cladding sheets, perforated to let both light and air through, are made of Kristal®, a durable aluminium-zinc coating with a characteristic metallic spangle and high reflectivity.
-This way, it “absorbs” the colours of its environment, ensuring a harmonious side by side of history and functionality.
+The solution Christophe Mariotti came up with lies in the facades of the buildings, which is crucial for their integration into the urban surroundings.
+The material and cladding profiles chosen were the same for both car parks: ST® Lumière cladding sheets, perforated to let both light and air through, are made of Kristal®, a durable aluminium-zinc coating with a characteristic metallic spangle and high reflectivity.
+This way, it absorbs the colours of its environment, ensuring a harmonious side by side of history and functionality.

-This steel car park, which offers 403 parking spaces on 4 levels (half levels) was finished in 12 months.
+This steel car park, which offers 403 parking spaces on four levels (half levels) was finished in just 12 months.

-230 more parking spaces are available on 3 levels in the car park Mazelle, named after the square it is located at.
+230 more parking spaces are available on three levels in the Mazelle car park, named after the square it is located on.
 It is surrounded by buildings of different architectural styles, ranging from medieval to 20th century.
 The architect decided to create a monolithic building that transmits both strength and lightness at the same time and fits into the architecture mix in its surroundings.

 Christophe Mariotti, Mariotti & Associes